 Many scholarships and bursaries require that a student must have demonstrated financial need.
 How does the University of Windsor define financial need?

 Financial Need can be defined under one of the following scenarios:

-- A student is receiving the maximum level of government student aid such as OSAP: There is a limited expected financial contribution from other sources (savings, parents, etc.) after the student's minimum expected (or flat-rate) student contribution is factored in creating a defined unmet need calculation.
+- A student is receiving and has accepted, the maximum level of government student aid such as OSAP: There is a limited expected financial contribution from other sources (savings, parents, etc.) after the student's minimum expected (or flat-rate) student contribution is factored in creating a defined unmet need calculation.

-- A student is receiving at least $1 of government student aid but not the maximum level of funding BEFORE UWindsor scholarships or bursaries are factored in AND they have no other OSAP exempt sources of income to help support their direct educational costs.
+- A student is receiving at least $1 of government student aid and has accepted all sources of funding including loan, but is not receiving the maximum level of funding BEFORE UWindsor scholarships or bursaries are factored in AND they have no other OSAP exempt sources of income to help support their direct educational costs.
 Although together with a student's expected financial contribution from their own resources (savings, parents, student's minimum expected or flat-rate student contribution, etc.), the student should have sufficient funding to meet their direct educational costs, they may still be considered to have financial need on the basis that they are eligible for at least 1$ of government student aid.
 In this case, need-based financial aid may reduce a student's reliance on student loans and compliment their existing resources.
 A student who is eligible for at least 1$ in OSAP funding but who is receiving OSAP exempt benefits (Child Tax Benefits, Housing Subsidy, etc.) may not be considered to have financial need as their exempt benefits may cover their financial shortfall.

 - A student has applied for government student aid or OSAP assistance and would otherwise qualify however they have restriction issues which are affecting their ability to receive funding.
 Special rules and documentation requirements apply.